-At first, I was nervous about picking up the phone and calling prospects.
-I didn’t want to bother them, and I didn’t want to sound “annoying” or “salesy,” which are basically the same thing.
+At first, I was afraid to pick up the phone and call prospects.
+I didn’t want to bother them, and as an S-type, I'm very against archaic "cold-calling" methods.
 Most of all, I only wanted to add value to the lives of others, and I felt by intruding upon them with a phone call, I’d be doing the exact opposite of that.

 How can i be a boss at phone calls?

-One of the most important parts of adding value with a phone call is researching your prospect before taking any of their time on the phone.
+One of the most important parts of adding value with a phone call is to do your due diligence before taking any of the prospect's time.
 Check their LinkedIn, read about their company, and see if your contact has personally written anything about their industry recently.
 Prospecting tools like Crystal, a personality AI extension for Chrome, make this part of the process even simpler, and provides invaluable insight into your prospect's communication preferences.
 In your research you want to learn:

 - What is your prospect's name?
 Are there instructions online of how to pronounce it (for the Siobhans and Seamuses of the world)?

 - What is their company name?
-How does one pronounce it?
 What do they do?
 What is their company culture like?
 How long has the prospect been in their role at the company?